 Possibility to participate in “Members Only” tournaments.
 X

-Register/Unregister other members from tournament (including banned ones) [1] XX
+Register/Unregister other members to tournaments (including banned ones) [1] XX

-Update everybody game results (including banned ones) [1] XX
+Update everybody match results (including banned ones) [1] XX

 Browse the log (version 2) XX